 If you’re a non-skier there is still lots in Andalo to keep you entertained.
 The Andalo Life Park is home to a huge modern sports and recreational complex full of fun activities for all ages.
 It includes a park, tennis courts, football pitch, a horse riding centre and rock climbing facilities.

 For pure relaxation you can indulge at the AcquaIN wellness centre with swimming pools, a gym, a beauty area offering a whole host of treatments, a solarium and sauna.
-Unfortunately, there wasn’t time on this schedule for pampering, but next time there will be!

 An experience not to miss is the horse-drawn sleigh rides around the woodlands.
 Listening to the tinkering sleigh bells whilst riding through the silent woods, surrounded by glistening snow, is nothing short of magical.